CimanesDev/DevKadaPOS/README.md

 ### How It Works

+**Alert System:**
-- **Automatic Alerts**: When stock falls below the threshold (default: 5 units), the system automatically sends a Messenger alert
+- **Automatic Detection**: When stock falls below the threshold (default: 5 units), the system automatically detects it
+- **Multi-Trigger Points**:
+  - After each sale completion
+  - On initial page load (checks all products)
+  - Every 30 seconds (automatic periodic check)
+- **Deduplication**: Each product shows only one alert to prevent spam
+- **Dual Delivery**: Alerts are sent to both Messenger (if configured) and appear in the web app

+**Alert Mirroring:**
-- **Alert Mirroring**: The Alerts page in the web app shows the same messages you receive in Messenger
+- **Live Reflection**: The Alerts page in the web app is a real-time mirror of your Messenger chat
+- **Synchronized Content**:
+  - Low stock alerts appear in both places simultaneously
-- **Real-Time Sync**: Both Messenger and the web app receive alerts simultaneously
+  - AI chat conversations from Messenger appear in the web app
+  - Web app chat conversations can also be viewed in Messenger
+- **Unified Experience**: Whether you check Messenger on your phone or the Alerts page on your computer, you see the same information

+**AI Chat Integration:**
-- **AI Responses**: When you chat with the AI in Messenger, those conversations also appear in the web app's Alerts page
+- **Web Interface**: Chat with AI directly from the Alerts page

-**Note**: The Alerts page is a live reflection of your Messenger chat.
-Any low stock alerts, AI responses, or notifications you receive in Messenger will appear in the web app, and vice versa.
+- **Messenger Interface**: Same AI available via Facebook Messenger
+- **Shared Context**: Conversations are accessible from both interfaces
+- **Real-Time Responses**: AI queries your Google Sheets data and provides instant answers

+**Important Note**: The Alerts page is designed to reflect what the store owner sees in their Messenger chat.
+This allows you to monitor your store's alerts and chat with the AI assistant from any device, whether you're using the web app or checking Messenger on your phone.
+The system ensures you never miss important low stock notifications.

 ## 🏗️ Project Structure